iustin/bakonf/doc/usermanual.md

 ---
 ## About this document

-This is the usermanual for the bakonf project, version 0.6.0; the homepage is at <http://www.nongnu.org/bakonf/>.
+This is the user manual for the bakonf project, version 0.6.0; the homepage is at <http://www.nongnu.org/bakonf/>.
 You can also get new versions of this document there.